mukkino/itch-batch-downloader/README.md

 - todo: currently, videos in the comments are not downloaded, only the ones in the product page
 - todo: currently, videos with the same download link and modified contents get overwritten
 - todo: currently, the list of downloads in debug mode won't show an actual download number (you will need to figure out the number by counting the rows)
-- todo: add proper Python logging and sterr/stout handling rather than the verbose debug we have at the moment
+- todo: add proper Python logging and stderr/stdout handling rather than the verbose debug we have at the moment
 - todo: add downloads by list, single item or search result (for free items, for example)
-- todo: add command line options rather then only .ini file
+- todo: add command line options rather than only .ini file
 - todo: make the batch process more robust in case of internet not available without risk of flooding itch.io with requests (DNS resolve, cable removed, etc.)
 - todo: chrome driver installer has a downloader that causes problems when printing to file.
 Override that
 - todo: ability to download screenshots as single images from the product page (example: https://bootdiskrevolution.itch.io/bleed)